 Drama.
 2f/3m.
 75 minutes.

 Our civil liberties are under constant attack - but this is nothing new.
-The challenges we face today all have their roots in the struggles of yesterday.
+The challenges we face in the 2020s all have their roots in the struggles of yesterday.

 Taking Liberties examines five critical moments in the life of a city, when ordinary citizens are forced to make extraordinary choices.
 The play moves back through five decades, showing how the moral dilemmas of one era can impact on the events of another.

-The play consists of five monologues: a professor under attack for her stand on affirmative action; a young Jewish lawyer who is shunned by his family for defending a holocaust denier; a high school student who demands that a controversial novel remain on her school's curriculum; and a newspaper editor who must decide how much free speech his paper will allow.
-Finally there is the story of the man who ties their lives together - a homosexual accountant who sets out on an agonized stroll through the city all five love.
+The play consists of five monologues: a professor under attack for her stand on affirmative action; a young Jewish lawyer who is shunned by his family for defending a Holocaust denier; a high school student who demands that a controversial novel by Margaret Laurence remain on her school's curriculum; and a newspaper editor who must decide how much free speech his paper will allow.
+Finally there is the story of the man who knits their lives together - a homosexual accountant who sets out on an agonized stroll through the city all five love.

 Production History